ansi88/TTTQuadrantControl/README.markdown

 ![Screenshot of TTTQuadrantControl](http://mattt.github.com/TTTQuadrantControl/screenshot.png "TTTQuadrantControl Screenshot")

-## Demo

-After cloning the repository, open the Xcode Project file `/TTTQuadrantControl/Example/Nitwit.xcodeproj`.
-Build and Run to see it in action.
-The specified quadrant actions are stubbed out as an example.

 ## Example Usage

-Initialize as follows in a `UITableViewController` or subclass (works best with table views with a __grouped__ style):

 ``` objective-c
 TTTQuadrantControl *quadrantControl = [[[TTTQuadrantControl alloc] initWithFrame:CGRectMake(10, 20, 300, 90)] autorelease];